bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools.rst

 Tools
 =====

-COMPSs has a rich echosystem of tools that help on monitoring and measuring the perfornamce of COMPSs applications.
+COMPSs has a rich ecosystem of tools that help on monitoring and measuring the performance of COMPSs applications.

 This section is intended to walk you through the COMPSs' tools.